-250 To illustrate how our proposed framework could work, we assume that the court would consider whether MFW cleansing applies.
+265 To illustrate how our proposed framework could work, we assume that the court would consider whether MFW cleansing applies.
 As explained above, however, the Tornetta decision focused only on the cleansing effect of the shareholder vote.

-proposed framework would advance two of Delaware's chief goals: protecting minority shareholders from controlling shareholder self-dealing and also supporting visionary entrepreneurs who use the corporate form to execute visionary ideas.
+As this hypothetical analysis reveals, our proposed framework respects the independent nature of each cleansing mechanism and ensures that judicial review of visionary controller transactions occurs when necessary.
+Moreover, our framework better guides the court's review of transactions in light of the difficulties judges face in valuing vision.
+Our proposed framework would therefore advance two of Delaware's chief goals: protecting minority shareholders from controlling shareholder self-dealing and supporting visionary entrepreneurs who use the corporate form to execute visionary ideas.